Andrew Hunter (Methodist preacher)

-Andrew Hunter (1813–1902) was a noted Methodist preacher, sometimes referred to as "The Grand Old Man of Arkansas", "The Patriarch of Methodism", "The Nestor of Methodism in Arkansas", and "The Foremost Churchman in Arkansas".
+Andrew Hunter (1813–1902) was an Irish-American Methodist preacher, sometimes referred to as "The Grand Old Man of Arkansas", "The Patriarch of Methodism", "The Nestor of Methodism in Arkansas", and "The Foremost Churchman in Arkansas".

-Biography
+Early life

 Hunter was born in Ballymoney, County Antrim, Ireland, the son of John Hunter, a linen textiles manufacturer.
 His family immigrated to the United States in 1815, when he was 2 years old, settling in Little York, Pennsylvania.
 While his mother had been a member of the Presbyterian Church while in Ireland, her husband was not affiliated with any sect.
 His father died when Andrew was 8 years old after a long illness.
 During this time the family was frequently visited by a Methodist minister, which resulted in the family becoming Members of the Methodist Church.

-Hunter attended college in Missouri for a short time before moving in 1835 he moved to Manchester, Missouri, near St. Louis, and began teaching school.
-While there he saw in a church paper a letter from Peter McGowan, the Superintendent of South Indian Missionary District urgently calling for teachers in Indian Schools.
-Hunter decided to travel the three hundred miles to the Indian Mission in Fort Gibson.
-At the time this was over very rough terrain through routes that typically followed streams, often having to sleep out in the open.
-The school consisted of around 20 students, and was located near where Kansas, Missouri and Texas Railroad crossed the Arkansas River North to Muskogee, in a yard donated by a Mr. Lott.
-Although Hunter was living in relative poverty, sleeping in a makeshift bed in the school house and eating with whoever would have him, Hunter considered this the happiest time of his life.
+Hunter attended college in Missouri for a short time before moving in 1835 to Manchester, Missouri, near St. Louis, and began teaching school.
+While there he saw a letter in a church paper from Peter McGowan, the superintendent of South Indian Missionary District, urgently calling for teachers in Indian Schools.
+Hunter decided to travel 300 miles to the Indian Mission in Fort Gibson, a difficult journey over very rough terrain, during which he often slept out in the open.
+The school consisted of around 20 students, and was located near where the Kansas, Missouri and Texas Railroad crossed the Arkansas River north to Muskogee.
+Although Hunter was living in relative poverty, with rudimentary sleeping and eating conditions, Hunter later described this period as the happiest time of his life.